doomeer/kalandralang/doc/manual.md

 | `recombine` | Armour Recombinator, Weapon Recombinator, or Jewellery Recombinator (chosen according to the base type of the current item) |

-All recombinator instructions recombine the [Current Item](#current-item) and the [Set-Aside Item](#set-aside-item) together.
+All recombinator instructions recombine the [Current Item](#current-item) and the item which is on top of the [Set-Aside Item Stack](#set-aside-item-stack) together.
 Both item are deleted and the current item becomes the result of the recombination.

 #### Essences